babashka/babashka/README.md

 Special vars:

-- `*in*`: contains the input read from stdin.
+- `<stdin>`: contains the input read from stdin.
 EDN by default, multiple lines of text with the `-i` option, or multiple EDN values with the `-I` option.
 - `*command-line-args*`: contain the command line args